losizm/scamper/README.md

 }
 ```

+The `accept` provides a list of accepted media types, which are used to set the
+**Accept** header on each outgoing request.

-The `acceptEncodings` provides a list of content coding ranges, which are used
+The `acceptEncoding` provides a list of accepted content encodings, which are
-to set the **Accept-Encoding** header on each outgoing request.
+used to set the **Accept-Encoding** header on each outgoing request.

 The `bufferSize` is the size in bytes used for the client send and receive
 buffers.